Jabal al Akhdar: Demographics

-Per the census of 2012, the total population in the region was 157,747 with 150,353 Libyans.
-The average size of the household in the country was 6.9, while the average household size of non-Libyans being 3.7.
-There were totally 22,713 households in the district, with 20,907 Libyan ones.
-The population density of the district was 1.86 persons per km2.
-Per 2006 census, there were totally 70,321 economically active people in the district.
 There were 44,972 government employees, 6,436 employers, 26,710 first level workers and 069 second level workers.
 There were 18,290 workers in state administration, 2,749 in agriculture, animal husbandry and forestry, 3,148 in agriculture & hunting, 22,772 in education, 4,954 in private enterprises, 3,319 in health & social work, 4,465 in production, 22,846 in technical work and 1,341 service workers.
 The total enrollment in schools was 71,229 and the number of people above secondary stage and less than graduation was 3,628.

-As per the report from World Health Organization (WHO), there were two communicable disease centres, 7 dental clinics, three general clinics, 0 in-patient clinics, 16 out-patient clinics, 55 pharmacies, 157 PHC centres, one polyclinics, 6 rural clinics and no specialized clinics.
+As per the report from World Health Organization (WHO), there were two communicable disease centres, seven dental clinics, three general clinics, no inpatient clinics, 16 outpatient clinics, 55 pharmacies, 157 PHC centres, one polyclinics, six rural clinics and no specialized clinics.
 Islam is the state and major religion of the country.

 Geography

 In its southern part is the fertile upland area of Jebel Akhdar.
 North of this is a dry, sub-desert area between the uplands and the Mediterranean on its northern edge.
 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resources are petroleum, gypsum and natural gas.
 Along the coastal regions, the climate is Mediterranean in coastal areas, while it is desert climate in all other parts.
-Dust storms lasting four to eight days is pretty common during Spring.
-Triplotania is the northwest region, while it is Cyrenacia in the east and Fezzen in southwest.
+Dust storms lasting four to eight days is pretty common during spring.
+Triplotania is the northwest region, while it is Cyrenacia in the east and Fezzen in the southwest.
 Cyrenacia is the largest region in Libya, which is mostly semi arid in nature.
 The region receives an annual rainfall of 5 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.